Healthy Mouth = Healthier Life

 No - dental disease is not just for senior pets.
 Each pet has individual factors- age, diet, dental anatomy - that play a role in the development of dental plaque and tartar.

-My pet doesn't seem like s/he is in any pain.
+My pet doesn't seem like they are in any pain.
 Do they experience oral pain?

 They may not verbalize or complain like a human would, but animals most likely feel pain with periodontal disease.
 The pain levels may be low, or very noticeable, and it varies with each animal.
 Obvious signs of oral pain may include: "chattering" teeth while eating or grooming, drooling, crying out, and refusing to eat.
 Please see this informative article by a veterinary dental specialist, Ben H. Colmery III, DVM, "Pet Dental Care - Does it Hurt"?

 My pet lost a tooth the other day.
-S/he seems fine.
+They seem fine.
 Do I need to do anything?

 Yes - please see your veterinarian as soon as possible to check the pocket and other teeth.
 Exposed tissue can be very painful and are open to infection.